ZupIT/beagle-docs/Settings/content/en/docs/API/Components/UI/Button.md

       <td style="text-align:left"></td>
       <td style="text-align:left">Possible array actions that this button will go off when clicked.
 It is
         possible to adapt this action to be customized or an extension of any action already available in your interface.
-This attribute is optional.</td>
+This attribute is optional, but if an action it is defined here, it must be configured in the frontend.
+To create an action in the frontend, <a href="../../../resources/customization/"><b>see the example here</b></a>.</td>
     </tr>
     <tr>
       <td style="text-align:left">clickAnalyticsEvent</td>